cjchng/mainmoil_6view/README.md

-For RaspberryPi, please download Raspbian opetating system image : https://www.raspberrypi.org/downloads/raspbian/

-following the installing steps : https://www.raspberrypi.org/documentation/installation/installing-images/

-or tutorial :
+For RaspberryPi, please download Raspbian opetating system image : https://www.raspberrypi.org/downloads/raspbian/ following the installing steps : https://www.raspberrypi.org/documentation/installation/installing-images/ or tutorial : https://oranwind.org/-raspberry-pi-win32-disk-imager-shao-lu-sd-qia-jiao-xue/
-https://oranwind.org/-raspberry-pi-win32-disk-imager-shao-lu-sd-qia-jiao-xue/

 If you already have Opencv installed, the followings can be skipped.
-Opencv can be any version, 3.2.0 is recommented.
+Opencv can be version 3.x.x or version 4.x.x.

 	sudo apt update
 	sudo apt upgrade